Download & Other Tools

 - Data Source: California Dept. of Education, DataQuest (May 2016).

 - Footnote: Years presented are the final year of a school year (e.g., 2015-2016 is shown as 2016).
 LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 English Learners.
 N/A means that data are not available.

 - Measures of English Learners on Kidsdata.org

-Kidsdata.org offers the number and percentage of English Learners among public school students, the number and percentage of English Learners by status (i.e., English Learners-Spanish speaking, English Learners with a primary language other than Spanish, or not an English Learner), and the top 10 languages spoken most frequently by English Learners.
+Kidsdata.org offers the number and percentage of English Learners among public school students, the number and percentage of students by English Learner status (i.e., English Learners with Spanish as a primary language, English Learners with a primary language other than Spanish, or non-English Learners), and the top 10 primary languages spoken most frequently by English Learners.
 English Learners are students who have a primary language other than English and who lack the clearly defined English skills of listening comprehension, speaking, reading, and writing necessary to succeed in a school's regular instructional programs.